VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/marketing/dynamic-content.md

 4. Click **DELETE** button
 5. Confirm deletion.

-> Only Dynamic Content that doesn't belongВ to any of Content publishing can be deleted otherwise the message will be shown that the associated Content Publishing should be deleted first.
+> Only Dynamic Content that doesn't belong to any of Content publishing can be deleted otherwise the message will be shown that the associated Content Publishing should be deleted first.

 ### Duplicating Dynamic Content